staples-sparx/StaplesLabs.github.io/index.md

 layout: index
 ---

-<p id="tagline">World Class Engineering & Machine Learning, at scale!.</p>
+<p id="tagline">World Class Engineering & Machine Learning.
+At scale!</p>

 # You Said SparX?

 Staples is the world's **3rd largest eCommerce player**.
 No problem is trivial.
-You want scale, a firehose of data, and the chance to target and impact **50 million users**... we got it!
+You want scale, a firehose of data, the chance to target & impact **50 million users**... we got it!

 SparX is a **small team** (30 people), operating in **startup mode**: we are in charge of pushing the envelope and **taking things to the